Lovelytheband: 2018–present: Finding It Hard to Smile and Conversations with Myself About You

 On May 11, 2018, the band released the single "These Are My Friends" from their upcoming début album.
 The album, Finding It Hard to Smile, was then released on August 3, 2018.

 The band went on their first headlining tour, the Broken Like Me Tour, which started on August 15, 2018.
 The tour visited Canada and the United States.
 They also toured as the opening act for the European leg of 5 Seconds of Summer's Meet You There Tour.
 The band then embarked on their second headlining tour, Finding It Hard to Smile Tour, to support their debut album.
 The tour visited cities across the US and Canada, beginning in March 2019.

 On February 24, 2020, it was announced that Lovelytheband would be opening acts for Australian band 5 Seconds of Summer on the Latin America arena concert dates on their Take My Hand World Tour.
 Lovelytheband is set to be opening acts on three dates, starting on May 18, 2022 at the Palacio de los Deportes Arena in Mexico City, Mexico.

 On July 2, 2020, the band announced their second album, Conversations with Myself About You, which was released on August 28, 2020.
-It includes the singles "Loneliness for Love", "Waste", "I Should Be Happy", "idwgtyp", and "Buzz Cut".
+It includes the singles "Loneliness for Love", "Waste", "I Should Be Happy", "IDWGTYP", and "Buzz Cut".

 On October 30, 2020 the band released the single "Heartbreak of America" which highlighted problems in America such as gun violence, the 2020 presidential election, drug abuse, etc. The song was co-written by Foster the People frontman Mark Foster.

+In May 2025, drummer Sam Price departed from the band.